 Listening attentively can be hard.
 However, even when discussing negative experiences or frustrations, she brought with her no oversized axe to grind, and if there was a chip on her shoulder it was too small for me to see.
 In fact, partway through breakfast I felt guilty.
 Like a black person having to instruct, intervene or relive racism they experience to educate a white person, I realized what I asked my friend to do was to instruct me on homophobia and relive difficult memories, not for her benefit, but mine.
-In that moment I digressed from attentive listening and I saw myself as Thomas, across the table from someone akin to Jesus, having to bear their wounds to satisfy my curiosity or my demands.
+In that moment I digressed from attentive listening and I saw myself as Thomas, across the table from someone akin to Jesus, having to bare their wounds to satisfy my curiosity or my demands.
 How often have women, have gay people offered their wounds to the Thomases of the church, who knew better or doubted their authenticity?

 In listening, and in dialogue, I learned of her childhood joy of going to Mass, of her time in Catholic grade school and yearning to be an altar girl.
 I learned also of how first one comes out to themselves, and then to others, and when both of those happened the seamless garment of her faith and life was torn.
 Once she was out, she could no longer participate fully the way she had previously.
 Even today, despite an overall positive experience at her Catholic high school, she does not feel welcome or able to participate fully as an alum who is gay.
 I learned of her guilt, as her being openly gay in her family has caused heartache and dissonance for some.
 And yet, I learned of her mother, who I'm told is as Catholic as Catholic could be.
 "I'd go with you to a church you feel more comfortable at," my friend was told by her supportive mother.
 Amidst derision by some, my friend has also found accompaniment, though sadly, not by the "powers that be," or generally within the church she had happily been a part of in her childhood and adolescence.